icnrg/draft-irtf-icnrg-terminology/terms.md

 > A field of an Interest packet that transiently 'names' an Interest instance (instance of Interest for a given name).

 <!-- Naming scalability (?)
 [LZ: probably a confusion with routing scalability] -->

+**Exact Name**:

+> A name that is encoded inside a Data packet and which typically uniquely identifies this Data packet.

+**Full Name**:

+> An exact Name with the Packet ID of the corresponding Data packet.

+**Prefix Name**:

+> A Name that includes a partial sequence of Name components (starting from the first one) of a Name encoded inside a Data packet.

+  >> Common aliases include: prefix.

 ## Terms related to Name Usage